Consolidated Plan Funding

 Additionally, the City receives special purpose grants such as the Neighborhood Stabilization Programs 1 and 3 (NSP) allocated by HUD in 2009 and 2011, part of the Housing and Economic Recovery Act (HERA) of 2008, and the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010; the Community Development Block Grant - Recovery (CDBG-R) Grant, issued as part of the American Recovery and Reinvestment Act (ARRA) of 2009; NSP Documents.

 The City receives allocations from the Florida Housing Finance Corporation to fund its State Housing Initiatives Partnership Program (SHIP); a Local Housing Assistance Plan (LHAP) must be updated once every three years; a Local Housing Incentive Plan (LHIP) must document how it addresses incentives for the development of affordable housing.
 View the Housing Documents.

-The City also has a Housing Services Committee, consisting of five City Council Members appointed by the Mayor, that reviews and recommends innovative policies and procedures that positively impact the preservation and creation of affordable housing.
+The City also has a Housing, Land-Use and Transportation Committee, consisting of five City Council Members appointed by the Mayor, that reviews and recommends innovative policies and procedures that positively impact the preservation and creation of affordable housing.

 Apply for Funding

 The application for Consolidated Plan funding opened on January 11, 2023.
 To apply for funding please access the link below: